 How popular is the baby name Carolina in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Carolina and check out all the blog posts that mention the name Carolina.
+Plus, check out all the blog posts that mention the name Carolina.

 According to data from the Instituto dos Registos e Notariado (IRN), the most popular baby names in Portugal in 2015 were Maria and João.